Battle Nations: Battling

 Depending on the type of battle, this could mean a 9-block plot (arranged 3x3) or a 13-block plot (first and second row have 5, third row has 3).
 One unit fits into each plot, however there is a limit on how many units can be used for each battle.
 The battle is turn-based where the player selects a unit, an attack from the unit, and the targeted block (or, depending on the type of attack, the enemy unit).
 After the attack is played out, the enemy responds with an attack.
-The player may also forfeit their turn by clicking the "Pass" button, or the player can withdraw from the battle by clicking the white sign icon at the top-left corner.
+The player may also forfeit their turn by clicking the "Pass" button, or the player can withdraw from the battle by clicking a white flag icon in the top-left corner of the screen.

 Building

-The player's base, called their "Outpost", is their main way of collecting primary resources (by building Iron Mines, Coal Quarries, Oil Pumps, and Wood Loggers) and secondary resources (Steel is made by a Steel Mill with Iron and Coal, Lumber is by a Lumber mill made with Wood).
+The player's base, called their 'Outpost', is their main way of collecting primary resources (by building Iron Mines, Coal Quarries, Oil Pumps, and Wood Loggers) and secondary resources (Steel is made by a Steel Mill with Iron and Coal, Lumber is by a Lumber mill made with Wood).
 Other important buildings include warehouses (small, medium, large, high-capacity), Barracks (used to train most troops), Hospitals, Vehicle Factories, and Vehicle Repair Bays.
-All of the previously mentioned buildings have premium versions which can be purchased using Nanopods.
+All of the previously mentioned buildings have premium versions which can be purchased using nanopods with faster repair times and smaller repair costs.

 Initially, only a small portion of the map is unlocked.
 The player must then buy land expansions to gain access to more land.
 The land expansions progressively get more expensive as well as take longer to complete.

-All construction times for buildings as well as land expansions can be sped up with the use of Nanopods.
+All construction times for buildings as well as land expansions can be sped up with the use of nanopods.

 Nanopods

-Nanopods are a rare resource in Battle Nations.
-With it, the user can buy units, buildings, speed up units and building formation, research new unit attacks, and finally buy resources the user lacks.
-The user can win them by leveling up (10 free nanopods granted to the player each level), buying them with real money, watching advertisements or achieving a specific rank in events (Boss Strikes or Arena Challenges).
-Units and buildings that require nanopods tend to be better than the ones requiring normal resources instead, but this is not always true.
-Promotional units, more powerful specialty units that are only available to purchase for a limited amount of time, all require nanopods to be acquired, increasing the value of nanopods.
-In the last week before Battle Nations was shut down 1,000,000 Nanopods were added to every Battle Nations account and many previously retired promotional units became available to players for purchase.
+Nanopods are a rare resource in Battle Nations and serve as the game's premium currency.
+They can be used to buy units, buildings, speed up unit training and construction, research new unit attacks, and buy resources the user lacks.
+They are bought with real money, although the player can also win them by levelling up (10 free nanopods granted to the player each level), watching advertisements or achieving a specific rank in events (Boss Strikes or Arena Challenges).
+Units and buildings that require nanopods tend to be better than the ones requiring normal resources instead, but not always.
+Promotional units, which more powerful specialty units that are only available to purchase for a limited amount of time, can only be purchased with nanopods.
+In the final week before Battle Nations was shut down, 1 million nanopods were added to every Battle Nations account and many previously retired promotional units became available to players for purchase.